-- The PFC may adopt the recommendation of the MRSW, return the matter to the MRSW or the PFC for further evaluation, designate a sub-workgroup to conduct further evaluation of the matter before the issue is brought back to the PFC, or adopt an alternate or modified recommendation for presentation to the Board.
+The PFC may adopt the recommendation of the MRSW, return the matter to the MRSW or the PFC for further evaluation, designate a sub-workgroup to conduct further evaluation of the matter before the issue is brought back to the PFC, or adopt an alternate or modified recommendation for presentation to the Board.
 However, it has been extremely rare for the PFC to override recommendations of the MRSW.
-Typically, if there are some specific concerns about a MRSW recommendation, it is returned to the Workgroup for additional consideration and brought back to the PFC at a later time. - The PFC can always elevate a decision to the Board for consideration and resolution without a specific recommendation.
+Typically, if there are some specific concerns about a MRSW recommendation, it is returned to the Workgroup for additional consideration and brought back to the PFC at a later time.